mezzio/mezzio/docs/book/v3/features/template/intro.md

 # Templating

-By default, no middleware or handlers in Expressive are templated.
+By default, no middleware or handlers in Mezzio are templated.
 We do not even provide a default templating engine, as the choice of templating engine is often very specific to the project and/or organization.

-We do, however, provide abstraction for templating via the interface `Zend\Expressive\Template\TemplateRendererInterface`, which allows you to write middleware that is engine-agnostic.
-For Expressive, this means:
+We do, however, provide abstraction for templating via the interface `Mezzio\Template\TemplateRendererInterface`, which allows you to write middleware that is engine-agnostic.
+For Mezzio, this means:

 - All adapters MUST support template namespacing.
 Namespaces MUST be referenced using the notation `namespace::template` when rendering.